 This tutorial couldn’t be any easier.
-Check the step by step tutorial for how to make this moss banner for a rustic woodland baby shower.
+Check the step by step tutorial for how to make this DIY baby shower banner for a rustic woodland baby shower.

 - Recycled cardboard for pendants